ChengjiaHanSEU/CrackDiffusion/README.md

 # CrackDiffusion

-This is the code for a paper under review.
+This is the reference code for a published paper on Automation in Construction.